-At the other end of the scale are the tiny droplets caused by blood travelling at high speeds.
+At the other end of the scale are the tiny droplets caused by blood traveling at high speeds.
 These are usually caused by gunshot wounds, but they can also result from explosions, power tools or high-speed machinery.
 These fast-moving drops leave stains measuring less than 0.04 inches (1 millimeter) across.

 Investigators dealing with such small drops must rule out other sources of blood spray, such as respiration or pinhole arterial pressure [source: Wonder].
 Forward spatter, in the direction of the impact, occurs only in the case of an exit wound [source: Dutelle].

 Between these extremes lies a range of medium-sized droplets.
-Typically measuring 0.04 to 0.16 inches (1 to 4 millimeters), they can be caused by a blunt object, such as a bat or a fist, or can result from stabbing, cast-offs or even bloody coughs [sources: Dutelle, Wonder].
+Typically measuring 0.04 to 0.16 inches (1 to 4 millimeters), they can be caused by a blunt object such as a bat or a fist, or can result from stabbing, cast-offs or even bloody coughs [sources: Dutelle, Wonder].

 In addition to spatters, analysts look for voids, aka blockages.
-In the case of a high-density spatter, these gaps in the pattern indicate that something in the way, potentially the shooter, caught some of the victim's blowback.
+In the case of a high-density spatter, these gaps in the pattern indicate that something in the way, potentially the assailant, caught some of the victim's blowback.